usnistgov/Docs4NIST/en/sphinx_rtd_theme/_sources/customization.rst.txt

 Pages templates
 --------------------------

-The second set of tempaltes is used by :meth:`~ntd2d_action.repository.Repository.update_pages` to create the pages on the hosting site that enable switching between different documentation variants.
+The second set of templates is used by :meth:`~ntd2d_action.repository.Repository.update_pages` to create the pages on the hosting site that enable switching between different documentation variants.